Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Yeah."
 Titan sighed and gave up.
 "But, it looks like he took it out to the bomb site with him.
 So unless by some *miracle* it survived being at ground zero when the nuke went off, we’ll never know how he built it."

-"Uh...is it maybe behind the wall or something?"
+"Uh... is it maybe behind the wall or something?"

 "...You just wanna rip into it, don’t lie."